 After an hour of fruitless searching in entirely the wrong place, a call to my husband, who was doing more sensible things in the real world, put us on the right track and we found the gloop.
 I took pictures which you can see here.

-If anyone has any ideas on what this green thing is, please feel free to visit Facebook and let me know.
-You can try posting comments on this blog, however, the spamshield I use seems to not let anything through.
-I have someone working on it to see why all the comments are going to the blocked log – so for now, probably be best to tell me your ideas for what this ‘gloop’ could be via Facebook.
+If anyone has any ideas on what this green thing is, please feel free to comment and let me know.
 I am really keen to hear from Rendlesham Forest Incident experts who can explain what this gloop could be.
 Thank you.

 Rendlesham Forest Update On Green Gloop